jameslawler/notes/docs/portuguese-language/verbs/tomar.md

 ## Writing Prompts

-1. Liste as bebidas que você normalmente ingere em cada refeição.
+1. Liste as bebidas que normalmente ingere em cada refeição.
 List the drinks you typically have with each meal.
-2. Descreva como você toma remédio para dor de cabeça.
+2. Descreva como toma remédio para dor de cabeça.
 Describe how you take medicine for a headache.
-3. Que decisão importante você tomou recentemente?
+3. Que decisão importante tomou recentemente?
 What was an important decision you made recently?